jesseparent/workday-scheduler/README.md

 ![Image](./screenshot.jpg)

 ## Animated Screenshot
-- The animated screenshot of the final work showing all functionality and effect on backround colors during an hour change:
+- The animated screenshot showing all functionality and effect on backround colors during an hour change:
 ![Image](./animatedScreenshot.gif)